Updated for 2018 with new products

 The Benefits of True Integration

 It’s easy for any software product to advertise compatibility with a third party application, but that doesn’t mean it’s truly integrated.
 Some FSM solutions only offer one-way sync with QuickBooks, which is better than none, but still a long walk from intuitive.
 Or worse, you might only be able to perform “data imports,” which is a fancy phrase for pulling in .CSV files.
 True integration means that both systems can share and update a single pool of data in real time, which is referred to as two-way synchronization.
-To help you out with this, QuickBooks has even created their own system for verifying partner developers’ level of integration using gold and silver developer logos.

 There are a number of advantages to using an FSM solution that integrates with your back-office accounting system:

 - Create invoices in the field: Invoices you create in a mobile field service app will immediately sync with QuickBooks accounting data.
 This lets you give accurate, real-time price quotes for parts and services (especially if you created your parts lists in the QuickBooks inventory module) and update quantities as soon as you take items off the truck.